What to Expect – and Demand – from Your Solar Bidders

 Answers to Any Questions You Have

 You might need help understanding how solar works.
 Where does the electricity go?
 How will it show up on my power bills?
 What’s the inverter for?
 What happens if I over-produce or under-produce?
+Do I need a solar power battery?
 What happens when the power goes out?
 How does the solar array interact with my electric meter and the circuit breaker panel?

 You’ll have practical questions, too.
 How long does installation take?
 How many people will be involved?
 Do you need access to my home?
 When is your next scheduled opening?